-- Temporary – Attachments should be removable and leave no impact; drilling into the creek bed is prohibited.
+- Temporary – Attachments should be removable and leave no impact; staking into the ground and/or drilling into the creek bed is prohibited.

 - Environmentally friendly – Nontoxic materials; no damage or disruption allowed to the creek and surrounding flora and fauna.

-This is not purely a design challenge, it is a design-build challenge.
-While teams do not need a solution for every detail of the installation at the time of submission, particular attention will be given to teams that show an understanding of construction, fabrication, materials, and site constraints.
+This is not purely a design challenge, it is a design AND BUILD challenge.
+While teams certainly do not need a solution for every detail of the installation at the time of submission, particular attention will be given to teams that show an understanding of construction, fabrication, materials, and site constraints.